Neoteroi/Torino/infrastructure/README.md

 | PostgreSQL           | Managed instance of Azure Database for PostgreSQL.                                                                                                                                                      |
 | Storage Account      | Service that, for example, can be used to store files (Blob Service), or NoSQL tabular data (Table Service).                                                                                            |

+The system is designed to support storing information for the virtual file system in the Table Service of the Storage Account, therefore it is possible to remove PostgreSQL to reduce the cost of the solution considerably.

 ---

 ## Deployments considerations